 The pill creates gut inflammation, suppresses healthy hormones, and burdens the liver (the ultimate hormone ally) so that it can’t clear out unnecessary hormones.
-This is why so many women experience Post-Birth Control Syndrome and can have a horrendous acne flare when they finally stop birth control pills all together.
+This is why so many women experience Post-Birth Control Syndrome and can have a horrendous acne flare when they finally stop birth control pills altogether.

 But it doesn’t have to be this way.
 In fact, in my practice, we create individualized protocols and plans for each woman who decides to come off the pill.

-In my clinical experience, most women who are actively working to heal their body experience and acne flare for the first couple of months post-pill, which decreases generally by months 3-5 off the pill.
+My clinical experience shows most women who are actively working to heal their body experience acne flares for the first couple of months post-pill, which decreases generally by months 3-5 off the pill.
 In women not actively working to undo the effects of the pill, the skin battle is often much longer.

 Eight months into working with Emily I got a message with an image attached.
 It was Emily!
 The girl who had hid from the camera for years just took her first selfie and sent it to me with this message: